Aggrey Burke: Other roles, awards and honours

 Burke's other roles have included being the president of the Transcultural Psychiatry Society (TCPS), which focused on issues of culture and race in British mental health services.
 The society expanded under his leadership and that of Suman Fernando.
-In 1984 Burke chaired a symposium organised by the TCPS on the theme "Mental Health and Apartheid".
+In 1984, Burke chaired a symposium organised by the TCPS on the theme "Mental Health and Apartheid".

 He was also appointed the vice-chair and a trustee of the George Padmore Institute, an archive, educational, research and information centre that was founded in 1991 by John La Rose together with a group of political and cultural activists connected to New Beacon Books.
-Burke became an active member of the International Association for Suicide Prevention and teaches on suicide awareness programmes.
+Burke became an active member of the International Association for Suicide Prevention and taught on suicide awareness programmes.

-In October 2019, he was one of three psychiatrists to appear on a Royal College of Psychiatrists poster for Black History Month.
+In October 2019, Burke was one of three psychiatrists to appear on a Royal College of Psychiatrists poster for Black History Month.
 In 2020, he was named in the list of 100 Great Black Britons.
 In the same year, he was one of the seven recipients of the President's Medal from the Royal College of Psychiatrists, awarded at a virtual ceremony in November 2020.

 On 6 April 2022, Burke delivered the annual Lord Pitt Memorial Lecture, organised by the British Caribbean Association and held at the UCL Institute of Education.
-In July 2022, St George's awarded Burke an honorary degree of Doctor of Science.
+In July 2022, St George's awarded Burke an honorary degree of Doctor of Science, for his work "as a pioneering campaigner against discrimination" as well as for his contribution to the field of psychiatry.

-Family
+In 2023, he received The Weekly Gleaner Honour Award Certificate for Health and Wellness "for his years of extensive research on racism and mental illness".

+In 2024, Burke was awarded the honorary degree Doctor of Medicine from the University of Birmingham.

+Personal life

 Burke's eldest brother was the pioneering photographer, broadcaster and journalist Syd Burke (1938–2010).
-Their father Revd Eddie Burke, who died on 3 July 2000 at the age of 91, was described in the Newsletter of the George Padmore Institute as a "a leading figure in the modern history of Jamaica".
+Their father Revd Eddie Burke, who died on 3 July 2000 at the age of 91, was described in the Newsletter of the George Padmore Institute as "a leading figure in the modern history of Jamaica".

+Death and legacy

+Burke died on 21 December 2025, at the age of 82.
+Named in his honour, the Aggrey Burke Fellowship was launched in 2023 by the Royal College of Psychiatrists as part of their Equality Action Plan "to encourage and support Black medical students to pursue a career in psychiatry".
+Patrick Vernon wrote in a tribute: "Aggrey was part of a generation that came to Britain with qualifications, optimism, and a deep commitment to public service, only to encounter institutions shaped by colonial thinking and structural racism.
+As one of the first black consultant psychiatrists in the NHS, he did not simply seek to survive within the system, he challenged it, relentlessly and courageously."